 Public Lands Act applications must also include

-- a unique First Nations consultation file number—created during the application process—and which stage of First Nations consultation the company has reached;
+- a unique File Number of Consultation—created during the application process—and which stage of First Nations consultation the company has reached; and

 Note: we do not review or approve oil sands exploration programs, coal exploration programs, and geophysical applications under this process.
 Please see Table A2 in the PLAR for more information.